-By the HBK Customs Compliance Team | Updated May 2026
+By the HBK Customs Compliance Team | Updated June 2026

 The Red Lane Trigger

 Machine parts live in one of the trickiest zones of the Philippine tariff book.
 Is your shipment a complete machine, a part under HS Chapter 84, or a general electrical component under Chapter 85?
-Your supplier’s invoice code is for Taiwan export use, not Philippine import duty calculation.
-Trusting it blindly is how importers end up with a Warrant of Seizure and Detention (WSD).
-We unpack the full classification logic in our HS Code Philippines guide.
+Your supplier’s invoice code is written for Taiwan export use — not Philippine import-duty calculation.
+Trust it blindly and you risk revaluation against the Bureau of Customs EVRIS value reference, or worse, a Warrant of Seizure and Detention (WSD).

 Yard Lock